V4Fire/Client/src/super/i-input/README.md

 < b-input-hidden :attrs = {type: 'checkbox'}
 ```

-#### cache
+#### [cache]

-A Boolean value that enables or disables caching of a component value by the associated form.
+A boolean value that enables or disables caching of a component value by the associated form.
 The caching is mean that if the component value doesn't change since the last sending of the form, it won't be sent again.

-#### disallow
+#### [disallow]

-Component values are not allowed to send via a form.
+Component values that are not allowed to send via a form.
-If a component value matches with one of the denied conditions, the form value will be equal to undefined.
+If a component value matches with one of the denied conditions, the form value will be equal to `undefined`.

 The parameter can take a value or list of values to ban.
 Also, the parameter can be passed as a function or regular expression.